Skip to main content

 • Participation in the mental health module increased by 15% in the third quarter.

 This information is useful to the employer for strategic planning.
 It can help them understand the primary health challenges facing their workforce and allocate resources effectively.
-For example, if the shows a high prevalence of pre-diabetes, the company might decide to offer more nutritional counseling resources or subsidize healthy food options in the cafeteria.
+For example, if the aggregate data shows a high prevalence of pre-diabetes, the company might decide to offer more nutritional counseling resources or subsidize healthy food options in the cafeteria.

 What this data does not do is tell them that your specific blood sugar is elevated.
 The firewall between individual and aggregate data is what allows for this dual purpose ∞ the company can understand population health trends without infringing on individual privacy.